 - A TOEFL (computer based) score of 237

-- An IELTS overall band score of 6.5 with at least five on each band
+- An IELTS (Academic, not General exam) overall band score of 7.5 with no less than 7.0 on each band

 - For all other approved English language examinations the approved score is the minimum score accepted by FGSR.
 The Department of Physical Therapy also reserves the right to require further demonstration of English language proficiency (Section 203.2.4 of the University of Alberta Calendar).

 - Please be aware that scores more than two years old cannot be verified; therefore if your exam was completed more than two years ago you will be required to re-take the test.

 International applicants should review this presentation for further assistance.

 Please see Application Process: Step By Step

 for further details on How to Apply.